Back to table of contentsMargaret Hamilton working on the Apollo flight software. Credit.

 Other questions, particularly those concerning the human aspects of software engineering, have been hopelessly difficult to understand and improve.
 One of the seminal books on these issues was Fred P. Brooks, Jr.'s The Mythical Man Month.
 In it, he presented hundreds of claims about software engineering.
 For example, he hypothesized that adding more programmers to a project would actually make productivity worse at some level, not better, because knowledge sharing would be an immense but necessary burden.
 He also claimed that the first implementation of a solution is usually terrible and should be treated like a prototype: used for learning and then discarded.
 These and other claims have been the foundation of decades of years of research, all in search of some deeper answer to the questions above.

-If we step beyond software engineering and think more broadly about the role that software is playing in society today, there are also other, newer questions that we've only begun to answer.
+If we step even further beyond software engineering as an activity and think more broadly about the role that software is playing in society today, there are also other, newer questions that we've only begun to answer.
 If every part of society now runs on code, what responsibility do software engineers have to ensure that code is right?
 What responsibility do software engineers have to avoid algorithmic bias?
 If our cars are to soon drive us around, who's responsible for the first death: the car, the driver, or the software engineers who built it, or the company that sold it?
 These ethical questions are in some ways the future of software engineering, likely to shape its regulatory context, its processes, and its responsibilities.